 - Spend some time connecting with nature.
 Even if it’s watching the sky from your balcony, or going to a nearby park.
 Early morning time is ideal.

 - Meditate at least 10 minutes a day (mindfulness meditation by focusing on your breath.
 You can use Mindfulness meditation apps such as “Calm”).

 - Spend quality, relaxing time with your family.
 Help out in daily home chores.
 Indulge in light, humorous conversations.

 - Connect with other people.
-Go out and meet new people or reconnect with those whom you haven’t seen in a while.
+Get to know some new people or reconnect with those whom you haven’t seen in a while.
 Practice mindfulness as you interact with them.

 Dedicate 10 days to your well-being, happiness, and growth.
 If any excuses are coming up in your head right now, make an excuse for all those excuses, not for your well-being and happiness.